qu1j0t3/bnl_titan/TITAN2.md

     ADD dst, src

+#### Notes ####

+1.  `XOR R,R` and `SUB R,R` set R to zero in one byte.
+The assembler can therefore optimise `CLR A..D`.

+2.  `ADD R,R` is a left shift, rotating high bit into carry.

+3. The null operations `AND R,R` and `OR R,R` can be used to set processor flags according to R (zero, sign).

+### NOT ###

-The NOT opcode is a special case, since only the destination register is specified.
+The `NOT` operation is a special case, since only the destination register is specified.

     Opcode   Src  Dst
     -------  ---  ---
     0 1 0 1  0 0  D D   Destination register DD (see above) is replaced by its binary complement.

-These variants are open for future extension.
-Possibilities are INC, DEC, TST, or (1 byte) CLR.
+The following three opcodes are open for future extension.
+Possibilities are *increment, decrement, shift right,* or *add carry bit.* Note that the latter would simplify long arithmetic and also allow a simple implementation of bit rotates.

     0 1 0 1  0 1  D D
     0 1 0 1  1 0  D D
     0 1 0 1  1 1  D D

-(* --- If it is a simpler circuit, the four register set referenced by this extension can be D..G, as this can use the register select bits directly.
-This is preferable to H..K because it should overlap the eight register set addressable by LDM and STM.)
+The four registers are mapped according to the 2 select bits as follows:

     00 = D
-    01 = E
+    01 = A
-    10 = F
+    10 = B
-    11 = G
+    11 = C

 ## Indexed addressing mode ##

-The memory load and store instructions (LDM and STM) are extended to store any of a set of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register A.
+The memory load and store instructions (`LDM` and `STM`) are extended to store any of a set of eight GPRs (A..H) and given an optional index mode which uses the absolute address offset by index register H.

     Opcode   I  Src
     -------  -  -----